beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/settings.md

 Begin can fire notifications to the Slack channel of your choosing, notifying members of new builds.

-Click the `Add to Slack` button to set up your integration.
+Click the `Add to Slack` button to set up your notification integration.

 ## AWS resources inventory